TobleMiner/InfiRay-C200-macro-lens/README.md

 1x 5mm⌀*4mm

-The single 5mm⌀*4mm and two of the 3mm⌀*3mm magnet are embedded into the lense attachment itself.
+The single 5mm⌀*4mm and two of the 3mm⌀*3mm magnet are embedded into the lens attachment itself.
 The remaining magnets are glued into the thermal camera case as illustrated in above photo.

 The magnets used need to be rather strong.
 Grade N45 or higher magnets